Distant Voices (Star Trek: Deep Space Nine): Plot

 At their usual lunch, Dr. Bashir confesses to Garak his anxiety over his impending thirtieth birthday, explaining to the Cardassian that, in human culture, age thirty is generally considered, "the end of youth, and the beginning of the long, slow march into middle age."
 Their conversation is interrupted by Quark and his newest business associate, a Lethean named Altovar, who is looking to buy bio-mimetic gel, a highly restricted substance.
 Bashir refuses, and Altovar angrily storms off.
 When Bashir returns to the infirmary later, he finds Altovar has broken in and is stealing bio-mimetic gel from his medical supplies.
 Altovar attacks Bashir with an electrical field knocking him unconscious.
-When he awakens, he finds that he has begun to age quickly.
-Furthermore, the station is dark and deserted, apparently having undergone some catastrophe.
+He awakens to find that he has begun to age quickly.
+Furthermore, the station is dark, flickering, and deserted, apparently having undergone some catastrophe.

 Bashir explores the silent station and walks in on several members of the crew arguing.
 They barely notice him when he walks in, and seem unfazed by his graying hair and wrinkling skin.
 Barely audible whispers echo in the background, and when Chief O'Brien begins repairing the communications system, Bashir hears that the whispers are actually the voices of his crewmates, and they are talking about him.
 They say he is in a coma, and he is dying.